ata6502/DemoApps/README.md

 ## Simple Waves

-This is the first version of this app.
+This is the first version of the Simple Waves app.
 For now, it applies a height function to a wireframe grid.

 <img src="./Docs/Images/SimpleWaves.png"/>